marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ### Identity added

-At the end of part 2 of this sequence of courses, we had an e-commerce application with views in which the user chooses products from a catalog (carousel  of products), places them in the shopping basket and fills in a registration form with address and other personal data for shipping procedures.
-However, access to all  screens is open to any anonymous user who has access to the website,  which leads us to some obvious problems:
+At the end of part 2 of this sequence of courses, we had an e-commerce application with views in which the user could choose products from a catalog, place them in the shopping basket and fill in a registration form with address and other personal data for future shipping procedures.

+Our application does not currently require user login or password of any kind.
+A growing number of e-commerce websites also choose not to require this type of information, requesting only the customer's credit card or other payment methods at the checkout page.
+On the other hand, many e-commerce websites require a login and password to authenticate the user.

+Both models have benefits and drawbacks.
+An e-commerce website that does not require authentication is more convenient for customers as it reduces friction that could hurt conversions, in user experience parlance.
+On the other hand, authentication enables you to identify users and possibly better analyze their behavior during accesses, as well as allowing you to provide certain benefits, such as displaying an order history of a customer that has previously purchased on the website.
+In this course, we will follow the second approach.

+In this third course of the series, we will use a login system and ensure that our application is accessed only by authenticated users.
+It allows you to protect the sensitive points of the application from anonymous users.
+With authentication, we ensure the user enters the system through a secure identification service.
+That also enables the application to track user access, identify usage patterns, automatically fill out registration forms, view customer order history, and other conveniences, enhancing user experience.

 - The sensitive points in our application (such as the cart and checkout screens) are vulnerable to hackers, robots and other types of malicious software that can